Primary care appointments

 - Schools can provide expanded telehealth-based speech and occupational therapy to students.

-- These programs can be expanded to include additional doctors or other specialists such as therapists that are not available in the school or community.
+- These programs can be expanded to include additional health care providers, including specialists such as therapists not available in the school or community.

 - Schools can provide healthy living programs for students such as healthy eating, activity, and weight programs.